Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~
+## 2022.8.31
+1. Update for Diffusion Model.
+We adopt the code from [tutorial](https://huggingface.co/blog/annotated-diffusion) And made some necessary changes to the code to make it work locally.
+The practical training model and inference results can be found in the Diffusion/Result2 folder.
 ## 2022.3.25
 1. Thanks to [@rattlesnakey](https://github.com/rattlesnakey)'s [Issue(more discussion detail here)](https://github.com/Ricardokevins/Kevinpro-NLP-demo/issues/15).
 I add Feature in Pretrain Project.
 Set the Attention Weight of MASK-Token to Zero to prevent MASK-Tokens Self-Attention Each other.
 You can enable this feature in Transformer.py by setting "self.pretrain=True".
 PS:The New Feature has not been verified for the time being, and the effect on the pre-training has not been verified.
 I'll fill in the tests later
 ## 2022.1.28